 Emma’s Email

 While responding to some emails, I receive an email from my former colleague Emma with the subject line, “Devastating Objection to your Current Research Project”.
 I know that Emma has been recently working on a similar research project and that she is a good and fair-minded evaluator of the evidence.
-However, I like my current view (which resulted from my current research project), and I rather like being justified in believing it (let’s suppose I am at point).
+However, I like my current view (which resulted from my current research project), and I rather like being justified in believing it (let’s suppose I am at least up until the point of receiving the email).
 So, in a maneuver to maintain the status quo, I simply delete the email without reading it (and perhaps even block all future emails from Emma).

 According to this objection, evidentialism wrongly gives the verdict that despite my irresponsible behavior I remain justified in believing my view.
 If epistemic justification is simply a matter of evidential fit, and I work diligently to avoid evidence that would change which doxastic attitude my current total body of evidence fits, it seems as though I can remain justified in believing my view in the above scenario.
-However, that would be the wrong result and would license a kind of ostrich epistemologyOstrich epistemology occurs when you get some favorable evidence, and proceed to bury your head in the sand, avoiding any conflicting information, in order to remain justified in the target belief.
+However, that would be the wrong result and would license a kind of ostrich epistemology.
+Ostrich epistemology occurs when you get some favorable evidence, and proceed to bury your head in the sand, avoiding any conflicting information, in order to remain justified in maintaining the target belief.
 Such an agent, and such beliefs, are hardly deserving of positive epistemic assessment.

 However, evidentialism is not without a response here.
 While I delete Emma’s email and never get to hear what her actual objection to my view is, it does not follow that I fail to receive any evidence against my view.
 In simply seeing the email subject line, and knowing it is coming from Emma (a person of high intellectual character), I get higher-order evidence that there is powerful evidence against my view.
 Higher-order evidence is evidence about what evidence there is, its quality or quantity.
 In learning that Emma believes that she has strong evidence against my view, I come to have higher-order evidence that there is strong evidence against my view.
 I know Emma to be a reliable judge of such matters, and that the way that she sees things is that the balance of evidence is against my view.
 Once this higher-order evidence is added to my total body of evidence (by way of seeing the email’s subject line), my new total body of evidence no longer supports believing my view.
 This is in line with Feldman’s famous slogan, “evidence of evidence is evidence.”
 So, evidentialism does not allow my epistemic irresponsibility here to protect the epistemic status of my view for me, or at least it need not.